Feature Importance Disparities for Data Bias Investigations: Experiments

 \subsection{Comparison of $\fid$ Values on Rich vs. Marginal Subgroups}

-To better justify the use of rich subgroups, we performed the same analysis but only searching over the marginal subgroup space.
+To better quantify the advantage of rich subgroups, we performed the same analysis but only searching over the marginal subgroup space.
 For each dataset and importance notion pair, we established the finite list of subgroups defined by a single sensitive characteristic and computed the $\fid$ for each of these subgroups.
 In Figure~\ref{fig:rich_marg_main}, we compare some of the maximal $\avgfid$ rich subgroups shown in Figure~\ref{fig:all_de} to the maximal $\avgfid$ marginal subgroup for the same feature.
 In about half of the cases, the $\avgfid$ of the marginal subgroup was similar to the rich subgroup.
 In the other cases, expanding our subgroup classes to include rich subgroups defined by linear functions of the sensitive attributes enabled us to find a subgroup that had a higher $\avgfid$.
-For example, in Figure~\ref{fig:rich_marg_sub2}, we can see that on the COMPAS R dataset using GRAD as the importance notion, \texttt{Arrested, No Charges} had a rich subgroup with $\avgfid$ that was $4$ times less than on the full dataset.
-However, we were unable to find any subgroup in the marginal space where the importance of the feature was nearly as different.
-In some cases in Figure~\ref{fig:rich_marg_main}, the marginal subgroup performs slightly better than the rich subgroup.
+For example, in Figure~\ref{fig:rich_marg_compas}, we can see that on the COMPAS R dataset using GRAD as the importance notion, \texttt{Arrested, No Charges} had a rich subgroup with $\avgfid$ that was $4$ times less than on the full dataset.
+However, we were unable to find any subgroup in the marginal space where the importance of the feature was nearly as different (comparisons for all datasets are available in Appendix~\ref{sec:rich_marg}).
+In some cases, the marginal subgroup performs slightly better than the rich subgroup (Figure~\ref{fig:rich_marg}).
 This happens when using rich subgroups does not offer any substantial advantage over marginal subgroups, and the empirical error tolerance in Algorithm~\ref{alg:cap} stops the convergence early.

+Perhaps an even more important practical advantage of Algorithm~\ref{alg:cap}'s ability to optimize over rich subgroups, is that it allows protected subgroups to be defined as functions of continuous variables.
+For example, \texttt{age} is easily included in our formulation, while capturing \texttt{age} with marginal subgroups requires first bucketing into age groups and then one-hot encoding these groups, which comes with statistical, explanatory, and computational drawbacks.
+As mentioned in Section~\ref{sec:preliminaries}, our framework also allows individuals to be part of multiple groups, for a example a multiracial individual who might be better represented as a fractional member of different racial groups, rather than a member of a single discrete one.
+This kind of data would be impossible to capture with marginal subgroups.